rTasnia/Flood-Sumo-Interoperabilty/README.md

 ### Flood impact visualization
 The primary script provides tools for analyzing road networks in Wilmington, North Carolina, with a focus on assessing flood risk based on elevation data.
 The components include:

-+ Installation of Dependencies:
+### Installation of Dependencies:
+To run the scripts, install the required Python packages:
--- Installs necessary libraries including GDAL, rasterio, osmnx, mapclassify, folium, and matplotlib.
+--- GDAL, rasterio, osmnx, mapclassify, folium, and matplotlib.

 + Loading and Plotting Road Network:
 -- Loads the road network for Wilmington using OpenStreetMap data through the osmnx library.